metricly/metricly-docs/content/integrations/agents/ruby-agent/ruby-agent-options.md

 ## Injected Instrumentation

 - **requestWrapperEnabled**: Set to `true` to enable the queue time metric, which is the time (in ms) taken after a request enters your system and before it reaches your application.
 Metricly takes either the `X-Queue-Start` or `X-Request-Start` headers to calculate the queue time, but time unit types won’t be automatically converted.
 - **actionErrorsEnabled**: Set to `true` to inject code into the action controller which will silently track exceptions.
-Exceptions will be sent to Metricly as an external event.
+Exceptions will be sent to CloudWisdom as an external event.
 An errors metric will also be available on the Metrics page under the action_controller branch for the element that tracks the number of exceptions seen.

 ## Interpreter Metrics